dialog-semiconductor/BLE_SDK6_examples/connectivity/multirole/Readme.md

 3. Using Keil IDE, open the multirole project and compile the project to build the indexes.
 You will see errors but ignore it for this step, error will go away after the compilation in step 7.

-4. To be able to overide the default functions of the SDK the __ EXCLUDE_ROM_APP_TASK __ should be defined in the C/C++ tab in the "options for target" in keil, like so,
+4. To be able to override the default functions of the SDK the __ EXCLUDE_ROM_APP_TASK __ should be defined in the C/C++ tab in the "options for target" in keil, like so,

 	![exclude_rom_tasks.jpg](assets/exclude_rom_tasks.jpg)